-The plan of action will involve a large-scale volume reduction, he said.
+The plan will involve a large-scale volume reduction, he said.

 “We will be releasing all the details on Tuesday,” Skinner said.
 “It involves hundreds of disposal wells.”

-Volume reductions will be done in stages, he said.
+Volume reductions will be done in stages, Skinner said.

 “That’s because of researchers, the warning from researchers that you don’t want any sudden change in pressure.
 You need to phase these in.
 And that’s what we’ve done in all of our past actions, that’s what Kansas did in their action.
 They’re all phase-ins,” Skinner said.

-When the OCC took action in Fairview recently, all the data showed regional action would need to be taken, he said.
+When the OCC recently took action in Fairview, all the data showed regional action would need to be taken, he said.

 “As we said then, at that time, we have to take a larger approach.
 We’ve been working on this for some time, before the large-scale quakes in Fairview, we’ve been working on this plan,” Skinner said.

 Saturday’s magnitude 5.1 earthquake was felt throughout Oklahoma and neighboring states.

 In southwest Enid, one reader said the quake felt like someone hit their home with a truck.

 Readers reported feeling the lengthy temblor in Woodward, Stillwater, Dover, Lacey, Muskogee and Tulsa.